Striking example of Mathew Carey's map of North Carolina, one of the earliest large-format maps of the State after independence.

 Includes the topography of North Carolina, as well as roads, towns, rivers, lakes, and a host of other details.

-- 1st Edition / State 1: Title in swath letters.
+- 2nd Edition / State 1 (1814): New plate.
+North Carolina.
+Title in swath letters.
 No County Borders Shown

-- 2nd Edition / State 1: New plate.
+- 3rd Edition / State 1 (1814-1816): New plate.
+North Carolina from the Latest Surveys by Samuel Lewis.
 Title in block letters.
 Craven County spelled C R A W E N

 - 3rd Edition / State 2 (1818): Anson and Rutherford counties named; Craven County now correctly spelled